Data-Nexus/NFT-Tracker/README.md

 # TODO:

+# Schema TODO

+Update transaction entity to be able to step into sales & transfers. (thus allowing consumer to query top 10 most recent transactions)

 # Model handleSale event logic

 (Will be replicated for each marketplace, ideally we can call this as a utility function)

-Important!: determine how to handle transfers that occur in other currencies.
+Important!: determine how to handle transfers that occur in other currencies. [example tx](https://etherscan.io/tx/0x53bb87195e5b8235e5bd51228b37b8f9685ea555c0b0aae5228d74e19652b316)

 Handle sale should: